Builds wafer inspection machines that catch defects smaller than 10 nanometers that no single light source can see alone.

 What external forces can significantly affect this company?

-U.S. export controls restricting advanced inspection tool sales to Chinese fabs directly eliminate major market segments.
-Geopolitical tensions force redundant research and development investment to serve supply chains that are being deliberately separated from one another.
-Automotive electrification is driving demand for power semiconductor inspection beyond the traditional focus on logic and memory chips.
+U.S. export controls that restrict sales of advanced inspection tools to Chinese fabs directly cut off a large market segment.
+Geopolitical tensions are also forcing the company to invest in separate research and development paths to serve supply chains that are being pulled apart.
+On the demand side, the growth of electric vehicles is pushing power semiconductor makers to need inspection services beyond the traditional logic and memory chip focus.

 Where is this company structurally vulnerable?